Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • There is a limited construction season, and it is not possible to surface or construct road pavements during the winter season from May to August.
 This surfacing constraint is standard for the winter in New Zealand, however, the restriction on pavement construction is unique to the South Island/ Queenstown Lakes area due to the local climate and freezing and thawing of the pavement.

 • Night works are limited at the SH6/ 6A Frankton roundabout and surrounding area because the impacts of continuous night works would adversely affect residents and businesses.
 There are also other constraints such as restricted hours of work and cost that make nightworks impractical.
 Some short periods of nightwork will be required for specific activities which cannot be completed during the day to keep the traffic moving at the intersection.
-Adjacent residents, road users and the wider community will be notified and kept up to date with planned night works in advance of these occurring.
+Nearby residents, road users and the wider community have been notified and kept up to date with planned night works in advance of these happening.

 Close